rizafahmi/elixirdose-pouchdb/README.md

 > View in github: app.js

-Then we can start getting data.
-You can use `db.get()` or `db.query()`. `db.get()` need `_id` to retrieve data.
-If you want to get all data, use `db.query()`.
+Now we can start getting data.
+You can use `db.get()` or `db.query()`. `db.get()` needs `_id` to retrieve data.
+If you want to get all the data, use `db.query()`.
-If you familiar with couchdb, you'll know what we will do next: create custom view.
+If you're familiar with couchdb, you'll know what we will do next: create custom view.

-CouchDB need to have a view to get the data.
+CouchDB needs to have a view to get the data.
 It's written in Javascript.
-So let's have one.
-We will create a view that will get all data if the document have title.
-If document doesn't have a title, it will not show.
+We will create a view that will get all data if the document has a title.
+If the document doesn't have a title, it will not show.

     function map(doc){
       if (doc.title){